 The answer:

-though without any documentation as different applications require largely varying pieces of
+as different applications require largely varying pieces of such FKF codes."

 The answer: